ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these checks, then the validation fails.

+The client SHOULD de-provision the resource record(s) provisioned for this challenge once the challenge is complete, i.e., once the "status" field of the challenge has the value "valid" or "invalid".

 # IANA Considerations